shwedosh/GA-fsdse-prework/README.md

 ## Readings

-* Read the first two chapters of [The Data Science Handbook](http://www.thedatasciencehandbook.com/)
+ * [The Field Guide to Data Science](hhttps://s3.ap-south-1.amazonaws.com/greyatom-social/Field-Guide-To-Data-Science.pdf) was put together by Booz Allen Hamilton includes a wide range of data science topics and reads comfortably, like a magazine.
- * [The Field Guide to Data Science](http://www.boozallen.com/content/dam/boozallen/media/file/The-Field-Guide-to-Data-Science.pdf) was put together by Booz Allen Hamilton includes a wide range of data science topics and reads comfortably, like a magazine.
+* [Analyzing the Analyzers](https://s3.ap-south-1.amazonaws.com/greyatom-social/Analyzing_the_Analyzers.pdf):An Introspective Survey of Data Scientists and Their Work
-* [Analyzing the Analyzers](http://cdn.oreillystatic.com/oreilly/radarreport/0636920029014/Analyzing_the_Analyzers.pdf): An Introspective Survey of Data Scientists and Their Work
+* Read the first two chapters of [The Data Science Handbook](https://s3.ap-south-1.amazonaws.com/greyatom-social/The+Data+Science+Handbook.pdf)

-## Follow these Blogs
+## Blogs to Follow

 We will share many more, when in the course, but here are some very good starting points